xcat2/confluent-docs/docs/rhinstallopa.md

     # nodegroupdefine opa net.opa.bootable=1 discovery.policy=permissive,pxe

-### Modifying the install image

-The EL install media is missing required hotplug firmware.
-Here you can donate firmware present on your deployment server to the installer:

-    # ls /usr/lib/firmware/hfi1_* | cpio -H newc -o | xz -9 -C crc32 >> /install/centos7.4/x86_64/images/pxeboot/initrd.img

 ## Gathering OPA hardware addresses and putting into xCAT

 When confluent is configured to do 'zero power' discovery, it can collect mac addresses for boot devices